-(1) The aircraft was equipped with two Enhanced Airborne Flight Recorders (EAFR), one installed at the front of the aircraft and the other at the rear.
-The EAFR is a multifunction crash-protected recorder that records 25 hrs of Flight Data Recorder (FDR)2 data and 120 minutes of Cockpit Voice Recorder (CVR)3 audio into a solid-state memory.

-(2) Both EAFRs were functional.
-The operator downloaded the data from the EAFRs for data analysis.
+- (1) The aircraft was equipped with two Enhanced Airborne Flight Recorders (EAFR), one installed at the front of the aircraft and the other at the rear.
+The EAFR is a multifunction crash-protected recorder that records 25 hrs of Flight Data Recorder (FDR) data and 120 minutes of Cockpit Voice Recorder (CVR) audio into a solid-state memory. - (2) The FDR data and CVR audio were not available due to the time elapsed since the occurrence.
+The recordings were overwritten by data not related to the occurrence.